-- 1. <entity>, for representing participant structures, has the attributes @domain, @involvement, @definiteness and (optionally) @size; - 2. <event>, for representing event structures, has the attribute @pred for specifying an event type; - 3. <qDomain>, for representing domain specification structures: has the attributes @source (with multiple values in the case of a conjunctive specification) and @restrictions; - 4. <sourceDomain>, for representing quantification source domain specifications without modifiers, has the attributes @pred and @individuation; - 5. <adjMod>, for representing adjectival modifiers, has the attributes @pred and @distr, and optionally the attribute @restrictions; - 6. <nnMod>, for representing nouns as modifiers, has the attributes @pred and @distr, and optionally @restrictions; - 7. <ppMod>, for representing PP modifiers, has the attributes @pRel, @pEntity, @distr and @linking; - 8. <relClause> for representing relative clauses, has the attributes @semRole, @clause, @distr and @linking; - 9. cpossRestr>, for representing possessive restrictions, has the attributes @possessor and @distr; - 10. <amount> has the attributes @num, and @unit; - 11. <complexUnit> has the attributes @unti1, @operation, and @unit2.
+- 1. <entity>, for representing participant structures, has the attributes @domain, @involvement, @definiteness and (optionally) @size; - 2. <event>, for representing event structures, has the attribute @pred for specifying an event type; - 3. <qDomain>, for representing domain specification structures: has the attributes @source (with multiple values in the case of a conjunctive specification) and @restrictions; - 4. <sourceDomain>, for representing quantification source domain specifications without modifiers, has the attributes @pred and @individuation; - 5. <adjMod>, for representing adjectival modifiers, has the attributes @pred and @distr, and optionally the attribute @restrictions; - 6. <nnMod>, for representing nouns as modifiers, has the attributes @pred and @distr, and optionally @restrictions; - 7. <ppMod>, for representing PP modifiers, has the attributes @pRel, @pEntity, @distr and @linking; - 8. <relClause> for representing relative clauses, has the attributes @semRole, @clause, @distr and @linking; - 9. <possRestr>, for representing possessive restrictions, has the attributes @possessor, @distr, and @linking; - 10. <numericalPred> has the attributes @numRel (with values like 'greater than', and @num (which has nonnegative numbers, percentages, and fractions as its possible val - 11. <amount> has the attributes @num, and @unit; - 12. <complexUnit> has the attributes @unti1, @operation, and @unit2.